JeralSandeeptha/sitecore-genai-architecture/README.md

-# 🧠 Software Architecture Repository
+# 🧠 Teralis Architecture Repository

 This repository contains the complete **software architecture documentation** for the project, including system design artifacts, architectural decisions, and deployment details.
 It serves as a **single source of truth** for understanding the system’s structure, behavior, and rationale behind design choices.